Things to do

 Sailing in Sweden

 What do you want from a sailing holiday?
-A gorgeous unspoiled coastline sprinkled with archipelagoes?
+A gorgeous unspoiled coastline sprinkled with archipelagos?
 Tick.
-Island life Swedish-style; undisturbed nature, clean beaches, your very own deserted island, or islands and coastal fishing villages with fabulous seafood restaurants, bars and activity stop-offs.
+Island life Swedish-style; undisturbed nature, sheltered waters, clean beaches, your very own deserted island, or islands and coastal fishing villages with fabulous seafood restaurants, bars and activity stop-offs.
 Tick.

 The sailing season in Sweden is July-September and darkness falls for just 3 hours a day in high summer.
 So there is almost constant daylight as you sail the waters of the north, south, east and west coasts.